Unbox Therapy

-Lewis George Hilsenteger (born May 6, 1985), known professionally as Unbox Therapy, is a Canadian unboxing and technology YouTube content creator.
-The channel has 18.2 million subscribers and its videos have received over four billion views.
+Lewis George Hilsenteger (born May 6, 1985), known professionally as Unbox Therapy, is a Canadian unboxing and technology YouTuber.
+As of January 2025, The channel has 24.8 million subscribers, and its videos have received over 4.79 billion views.

 In September of 2014, Unbox Therapy uploaded a video in which Hilsenteger used only his hands to bend his iPhone 6 Plus.
 The video is recognized as launching Apple's "Bendgate" controversy in which people could bend their phones in their pockets.

-Personal life
+Early life

 Hilsenteger was born on May 6, 1985.
 He lives in Newmarket, Ontario, in the Greater Toronto Area.
 Hilsenteger attended the Toronto School of Art where he studied Digital Arts Photography and Video Editing.
-Hilsenteger owned an Apple repair store close to Ryerson University.
-He is married and has a son.

-YouTube channel
+Career

 Hilsenteger and Jack McCann created the unboxing YouTube channel Unbox Therapy in December 2010.
 Hilsenteger decided to create the channel after discovering he enjoyed watching unboxing videos.
 Unbox Therapy allows viewers to experience the pleasure of opening the newest technological items and not having to spend money on purchasing those items.
-Two items he unboxed were a breathalyzer that integrated with a smartphone and an "unspillable cup" that he tried to push down.
+Two early items he unboxed were a breathalyzer that integrated with a smartphone and an "unspillable cup" that he tried to push down.
 Unbox Therapy uploads several videos per week.
-The channel's videos routinely get a million views each.
-The average view of his videos is around 3.7 million as of March 2020.
-The channel's total number of views has exceeded one billion.
+The channel's videos routinely get a million views or more each.
+The average view count of his videos is more than 2 million as of April 2023, and he is ranked 7th in the tech category, according to Social Blade.
+The channel's total number of views had exceeded one billion views by February 2018; it exceeded 4 billion by April 2021.
 Hilsenteger runs another YouTube channel called Lew Later.
-In May 2019, Unbox Therapy and Lew Later had 19.3 million subscribers combined.
+As of August 2023, Unbox Therapy and Lew Later had more than 19 million subscribers combined.

 In 2014, Unbox Therapy uploaded a YouTube video titled "iPhone 6 Plus Bend Test" that stoked debate about whether it was likely for people's iPhone 6 Plus to bend in their pockets.
 In the video, Hilsenteger used only his hands to bend his iPhone 6 Plus.
 The video in several days was watched tens of millions of times.
 It became the "fifth highest-trending upload to YouTube".
 It is Unbox Therapy's most watched video and received 71 million views by August 2019.
 Although he purchased the phone himself, Hilsenteger was unafraid of demolishing it because he expected to generate sufficient YouTube advertising revenue from the video to buy a new phone.
 Inverse's Catie Keck called the video "a pretty damning illustration of" the bending was "a refresher on how bad this really looked for Apple".
 Polygon's Julia Alexander said Unbox Therapy's video is "largely credited for leading to Apple's 'Bendgate' fiasco with the iPhone 6".